Last Updated on 30 June 2022.

 The 2030 Pledge Explained

-We’ll no doubt see countless grants for drivers, employers and incentives for motoring companies in the coming years, such as the OLEV Grant and the further £1.3bn that’s promised for rolling out EV (electric vehicle) charging points in homes, streets and motorways.
+We’ll no doubt see countless grants for drivers, employers and incentives for motoring companies in the coming years, such as the OLEV (now OZEV) Grant and the further £1.3bn that’s promised for rolling out EV (electric vehicle) charging points in homes, streets and motorways.

 Of course, with electric cars, there needs to be easy and unlimited access to electric car charging points, be it at home and at our workplace, not to mention car parks, motorway services and all-new ‘charging stations’ instead of the petrol stations we’re used to.
 There’s now more than 30,000 charge points across the UK in more than 11,000 locations, and it’s increasing now at a rate of knots.

 Can I Install My EV Charging Point Myself?

 Yes – if you’re an experienced and certified electrician.

 There are, however, EV chargers coming to the market (e.g. the Easee charger) which are simple enough to install yourself, and certainly encouraged once you’ve had the initial wiring infrastructure set up by someone who knows what they’re doing and have the certificates to prove it.